Springe direkt zu Inhalt

 A Political, Cultural, and Economic Rupture in American Society

-Kathrin Zippel, Einstein Professor at the Institute of Sociology, Freie Universität Berlin, and member of SCRIPTS.
+Kathrin Zippel, Einstein Professor at the Institute of Sociology, Freie Universität Berlin, and PI at SCRIPTS.

 Image Credit: Christian Demarco